imgag/megSAP/doc/development/checklist_new_release.md

 # megSAP release

-1. Check that containers are ok
+1. Check that containers are the same in all settings files and uploaded to megsap.de:

 	> php src/IMGAG/container_status.php -check_md5